 - Tap water is almost always free!
 Sparkling water will not be free.
 No one will push you to order a drink in addition to the water.

 - Everyone will speak English.
-And almost every menu will also have English.
+Almost every menu will also be in English.
 Don’t be shy about asking if you have a question!

 - All restaurants will take credit cards.
-In fact, you’ll most likely stumble across a restaurant that won’t accept cash.
+You’ll most likely stumble across a restaurant that won’t accept cash.

 - Take-away can be cheaper than eating in, so if you see two menus, don’t be alarmed.
 The takeaway menu may say ‘ta med’ and the dining-in menu may say ‘spise her’ or something along those lines.